Fixation

 of a rare variant

-Fixation of a rare advantageous variant: Modes of genetic speciation
+Fixation of a rare advantageous alleles: Modes of genetic speciation

 (N = 50, q = 0.01; W0 = 0.5, W1 = 0.4, W2 = 1; 1,000 replicates)

-Occasionally, new advantageous allelic variants arise in a population by new mutation.
-Despite even a major selective advantage, most such variants never become common, and typically disappear in a few generation.
-This is because, when rare, (1) a recessive allele B rarely occurs in BB genotypes where the fitness advantage makes a difference, and (2) genetic drift of a single new mutant allele that occurs at an initial f(B) = 1/2N has greater influence than the selective advantage.
+Advantageous alleles arise occasionally in a population by new mutation.
+Even with a major selective advantage, most such variants never become common, and disappear in a few generation.
+This is because a rare advantageous recessive allele B rarely occurs in BB genotypes, where the fitness advantage would make a difference.
+Further, because a single new mutant allele occurs at an initial f(B) = 1/2N, random loss by genetic drift has greater influence than the selective advantage.
 Rarely, and depending on population size and the degree of selective advantage, such an allele may drift to a critical frequency, at which point the selective advantage drives it rapidly to fixation.

-In the example shown, a single new variant occurs in a population of 50 at f(B) = (1)/(2)(50) = 0.01.
+In the example shown, a single new variant occurs in a population of 50 (with 100 alleles) at f(B) = (1)/(2)(50) = 0.01.
 The BB genotype has a two-fold selective advantage over AA; the new variant has lower fitness in heterozygous combination AB.
-Among 1,000 replicates, in almost all f(B) 0 without reaching f(B) ~ 0.2, that is, 20 copies of the new variant.
+Among 1,000 replicates, in almost all f(B) 0 without reaching a threshold value of f(B) ~ 0.2, (20 copies of the new variant).
 As f(B)

 0.2, f(BB) = 0.22 x 50 = 2, that is, an expectation of two BB individuals in the population.
 Thereafter, selection causes f(B) to increase rapidly, reaching fixation between t = 18 ~ 48 generations in five populations, while the variant in the other 995 populations has been lost.